koenrad/VanillaEnchants/README.md

 - The item in the left slot will always be the resulting item.
 This allows players to put enchants into a book.
 - Enchantments that don't normally go on an item can be used (Ex.
 Efficiency on a helmet)
 - Books can enchant ANY item (not necessarily intended, but not up to doing that extra logic at the moment)
+- Mutual exclusivity is ignored (ie. you can have Smite and Sharpness on the same sword)
 - The cost of combining enchants on a book is equal to the sum total of all levels on the resulting book.
   - Ex: Book 1 has Looting IV, Book 2 has Power II, the cost to combine them would be (4 + 2) = 6